emilyjspencer/emilyjspencer/README.md

 ## Currently working on:

 &nbsp;&nbsp;&nbsp;💁 A recruitment Portal (FDM) (React and Spring Boot) \
+&nbsp;&nbsp;&nbsp;💁 Multiplayer quiz app for Friday Fika (FDM) (React and Spring Boo, WebSockets) \
+&nbsp;&nbsp;&nbsp;💃A Dancewear app (React and Spring Boot) \
+&nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity.
+Will make use of Websockets, STOMP, Socket.io, Spring Boot, React \
 &nbsp;&nbsp;&nbsp;🧘A Wellbeing App (Angular & NestJS) Will include a gratitude journal, breathing exercises, meditation zone, fitness tracker with data visualization \
 &nbsp;&nbsp;&nbsp;🎓A new Portfolio App (Angular) \
-&nbsp;&nbsp;&nbsp;💃A Dancewear app (React and Spring Boot) \

 ### Upcoming/planning:

 &nbsp;&nbsp;&nbsp;🏋🏻‍♀️Fitness app.
 To be built using Angular & NestJS or React & Spring Boot \
 &nbsp;&nbsp;&nbsp;💊A pills tracker.
 Potentially to be built using Ionic \
-&nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity.
-Will make use of Websockets \
 &nbsp;&nbsp;&nbsp;🤗 Depression Buddy - Chatbot.
 Potentially Python and Tensorflow or Tensorflow.js \
 &nbsp;&nbsp;&nbsp;🌺Add an Angular frontend to my Perfume application.
 (Also re-create using a React frontend) \
 &nbsp;&nbsp;&nbsp;👩‍🏫A new portfolio - React.
 Fully responsive